sloanahrens/devops-toolkit-tutorials/1-4-ci-circleci-aws.md

 docker build -t devops -f docker/devops/Dockerfile .
 ```

-Go to your `devops-toolkit/source` directory now, and and start the development environment Docker container with:
+Now go to your `source` directory (at the top level of the `devops-toolkit` directory), and and start the development environment Docker container with:

 ```bash
 docker run -it \